 - Only make promises you can keep.
-If you say you will speed up delivery but then dispatch goods late, your special service will be meaningless.
+If you say you will speed up delivery for key customers, ensure you are able to fulfil this.

-Make it easier for them to buy from you
+Make it easier for big customers to buy from you

 - Waive restrictions such as minimum order quantities.